 We may be able to get some help here from Foot’s discussion of what it is to think about something as ‘good’.
 She is concerned to resist a view of such thinking as involving two separable elements – what she calls ‘statements of facts’ on the one hand, and ‘evaluations’ on the other.
-On such a view an evaluation is not ‘connected logically with the factual statements on which it is based’ () This way of setting things up, she complains, would, if it were right, have the consequence of allowing varieties of thinking about goodness that are unrecognisable as such.
+On such a view an evaluation is not ‘connected logically with the factual statements on which it is based’ (1958-59: 83) This way of setting things up, she complains, would, if it were right, have the consequence of allowing varieties of thinking about goodness that are unrecognisable as such.
 The assumed separation of fact and evaluation allows that:

 One man may say that a thing is good because of some fact about it; and another may refuse to take that fact as any evidence at all, for nothing is laid down in the meaning of ‘good’ which connects it with one piece of ‘evidence’ rather than another.
-It follows that a moral eccentric could argue to moral conclusions from quite idiosyncratic premises; he could say, for instance, that a man was a good man because he clasped and unclasped his hands, and never turned NNE after turning SSW.
+It follows that a moral eccentric could argue to moral conclusions from quite idiosyncratic premises; he could say, for instance, that a man was a good man because he clasped and unclasped his hands, and never turned N.N.E after turning S.S.W.
 He could also reject someone else’s evaluation simply by denying that his evidence was evidence at all.
+(1958-59: 84)

 She insists, in contrast, that there is no way of understanding what it is to commend something, to evaluate it as good ‘without fixing the object to which [it is] supposed to be attached.
-Without first laying hands on the proper object of such things as evaluation, we shall catch in our net either something quite different, such as accepting an order or making a resolution, or else nothing at all.’We will, in other words, lose the subject matter of evaluation if we do not start by ‘laying our hands’ on its proper object.
+Without first laying hands on the proper object of such things as evaluation, we shall catch in our net either something quite different, such as accepting an order or making a resolution, or else nothing at all.’
+(1958-59: 86) We will, in other words, lose the subject matter of evaluation if we do not start by ‘laying our hands’ on its proper object.